Consequences of noncentrosymmetry in a micropolar or Cosserat elastic solid are considered.

 In classical elasticity, inversion symmetry has no effect on the elastic modulus tensor as shown in the following.

-If your browser does not interpret Symbol font properly, Greek sigma, s may instead look like a bold face Latin s; Greek delta may look like a bold face Latin d.
+Greek sigma is shown as s; Greek delta may look like a bold face Latin d.

 These are the constitutive equations for a micropolar solid which is isotropic with respect to coordinate rotations but not with respect to inversions.